shanglt/brick/Shell/nginx定时切割日志.md

 ### And more?

-Don't forget to check Preferences, lots of useful options are there.

 Follow [@Mou](https://twitter.com/mou) on Twitter for the latest news.

 For feedback, use the menu `Help` - `Send Feedback`